SAML-Toolkits/python-saml/README.md

 #### SP setup ####

-The Onelogin's Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
+The Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
 In ``demo_pyramid`` the first method is used.

 In the views.py file we define the ``SAML_PATH``, which will target the ``saml`` folder.
 We require it in order to load the settings files.